JNoris/Capstone-Project/README.md

 Blame: View line-by-line history of a file and see who worked on it and etc.

 Merge: Merging is performed by an automatic process that identifies changes made since the branches diverged, and then applies all those changes together.
 In cases where changes conflict, manual intervention may be required to complete the merge.

-Merges are done by first fetching files from a remote branch, then merging the result into desired branch, this combination is also called a pull.